AI-Empower-Labs/Studio/clients/javascript/docs/DataExtractionApi.md

   'temperature': 0, // Number | The sampling temperature, between 0 and 1.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 If set to 0, the model will use [log probability](https://en.wikipedia.org/wiki/Log_probability) to automatically increase the temperature until certain thresholds are hit.  (optional, default to 0M)
-  'splitOnWord': false, // Boolean | Split into word segments. (optional, default is false) 'languageDetection': false, // Boolean | Enable transcription language detection (Optional. default is false) 'noiseReduction': false // Boolean | Enable noise reduction from audio stream before transcription (Optional. default is false)
+  'splitOnWord': false, // Boolean | Split into word segments. (optional, default is false) 'languageDetection': false, // Boolean | Enable transcription language detection (Optional. default is false) 'enableNoiseReduction': false // Boolean | Enable noise reduction from audio stream before transcription (Optional. default is false)
 };
 apiInstance.transcriptionSynchronous(files, opts, (error, data, response) => {
   if (error) {